XanaduAI/strawberryfields/doc/gbs_intro.rst

 Gaussian Boson Sampling (GBS) is a special-purpose model of photonic quantum computation, first introduced in Ref. :cite:`hamilton2017`.
 In its most general form, GBS consists of preparing a multi-mode Gaussian state and measuring it in the Fock basis.
-It differs from universal photonic circuits simply because it does not employ non-Gaussian gates and it restricts measurements to the Fock basis.
+It differs from universal photonic circuits only because it does not employ non-Gaussian gates and it restricts measurements to the Fock basis.
 In general, the output distribution of a GBS device cannot be simulated in polynomial time with classical computers :cite:`aaronson2013`:cite:`hamilton2017`.
 Applications of GBS aim to harness the computational power unique to GBS to perform useful tasks.

-After inception of GBS, it was quickly realized that it offers significant versatility in the scope of problems that can be encoded.
+GBS offers great versatility in the scope of problems that it can encode.
 This led to the appearance of several GBS algorithms with applications to quantum chemistry :cite:`huh2015boson`, graph optimization :cite:`arrazola2018using`:cite:`bradler2018gaussian`, molecular docking :cite:`banchi2019molecular`, graph similarity :cite:`bradler2018graph` :cite:`schuld2019quantum`:cite:`bradler2019duality`, and point processes :cite:`jahangiri2019point`.
-The GBS applications layer is built with the goal of providing users with the capability to implement GBS algorithms using only a few lines of code.
+The GBS applications layer is built with the goal of providing users with the capability to implement these GBS algorithms using only a few lines of code.
 Programming the GBS device, generating samples, and classical post-processing of the outputs are taken care of automatically by built-in functions.

 The GBS distribution
 --------------------